Codependency in Relationships: Assessing Whether It’s Toxic or Not

 • Self-care: Take time for activities you love.
 Whether it’s reading, hiking, or even a quiet day at home, ensure you’re caring for your own emotional needs.

 • Seek External Perspectives: If you’re unsure about the dynamics of your relationship, sometimes an external viewpoint helps.
-This could be from friends, family, or professional.
+This could be from friends, family, or professionals.

 Every relationship has its ebb and flow.
 While it’s commendable to be attuned to a partner’s emotions, it’s vital to remember that every individual melody has its own beauty.
 Blending harmoniously without losing one’s unique tune is the art of balanced bonding.